Knowledge-Graph-Hub/kg-example/README.md

 - Transform: The [transform_utils](project_name/transform_utils) contains the code relevant to trnsformations of the raw data into nodes and edges (tsv format)
 - Merge: Implementation of the 'merge' function from [KGX](https://github.com/biolink/kgx) using [merge.yaml](merge.yaml) as a source file.

-An alternative merge option, `cat-merge`, is also included.
+An alternative merge option based on [cat-merge](https://github.com/monarch-initiative/cat-merge) is also included.
+This approach may be appropriate for graphs with many different sources, though it does much less than the standard KGX-driven method to account for duplicated or similar nodes.

 ### Utilities